peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     label       QLabel(\U0001F354)

-Using Unicode in text in Qt is dependent on a suitably equipped font being available, and chosen (by your Qt program) on the runtime machine.
+> Using Unicode in text in Qt is dependent on a suitably equipped font being
+> available on the runtime machine.

-A very convenient font that includes a wide range of symbols for Windows is 'Lucida Sans Unicode' because it has been installed by default for all versions of Windows since Windows 98.
-To get the widest possible symbol support try the open-source Code2000 font.
+> A very convenient font that includes a wide range of symbols for Windows is
+> 'Lucida Sans Unicode' because it has been installed by default for all
+> versions of Windows since Windows 98.
+To get the widest possible symbol
+> support try the open-source Code2000 font.

-You can specify the font from your PySide / PyQt program like this:
+You can specify the font from the builder like this:

-    widget = layouts_created.at('page')
-    widget.setStyleSheet(""" * { font-family: "Lucida Sans Unicode"; } """)

-(Or more selectively, for a widget lower in the layout hiearchy.)
+    courier         QLabel(<font face="Courier">Courier</font>)

+Or of course, you can do it programmatically afterwards by calling *setStyleSheet()* on the widget (or parent).

 ## Taking the Input From a File